Derived A-infinity algebras in an operadic context: A review of known results

 The second and third authors then gave the analogue of Kadeishvili's formality criterion for dgas using Hochschild cohomology.
 They describe derived $A_\infty$-structures in terms of a Lie algebra structure on morphisms of the underlying $\kfield$-module $A$.
 Then they use this Lie algebra structure to define Hochschild cohomology for a large class of derived $A_\infty$-algebras and eventually reach the following result~\cite[Theorem 4.4]{RoiWhi11}.
+Recall that a dga is called intrinsically formal if any other dga $A'$ such that $H^*(A)\cong H^*(A')$ as associative algebras is quasi-isomorphic to $A$.